 Borr Drilling Limited - Notification of PDMR transaction

-HAMILTON, Bermuda, March 6, 2024 /PRNewswire/ -- Drew Holdings Ltd., a close associate of Mr. Tor Olav Trøim, has on 5 March, 2024, bought 200,000 common shares in Borr Drilling Limited at an average price of $5.9962 per share.
+HAMILTON, Bermuda, March 12, 2024 /PRNewswire/ -- Drew Holdings Ltd., a close associate of Mr. Tor Olav Trøim, has on 11 March, 2024, bought 200,000 common shares in Borr Drilling Limited at an average price of NOK 66.60 per share.
 Mr. Trøim is the chairman of Borr's board and thus, as per the Market Abuse Directive, a person discharging managerial responsibilities in Borr (a «PDMR»).

 A completed PDMR form reflecting the above is attached hereto.